Dealing with High CPU or Memory Usage on your WordPress Site or Server

 apt-get install htop

-Now that you’re familiar with reviewing your server’s high resource usage in real-time, what about tracking which resources over time?
-There are a number of tools and methods available of which I’ll detail below.
+Now that you’re familiar with reviewing your server’s high resource usage using methods that provide a point-in-time snapshot, what about tracking resources over time to be reviewed at a later date?
+There are several tools and techniques available, which I’ll detail below.

 1. Linux ‘atop’ command